We Pray Together

 Each Saturday evening at 5.30 pm Sunday Mass becomes available for viewing.
 This is the same Mass that is broadcast on Shine TV Sunday at 2.00pm.

-On behalf of the thousands of people who gain great spiritual sustenance and sense of belonging by tuning in to Mass broadcast on Shine TV each Sunday and watching via YoutTube or Facebook the Diocese of Auckland would like to say thank you for thier generosity in enabling this to happen by being part of the ‘Mass Squad’ those who work towards ensuring Sunday Mass is available.
-These communities agree to have cameras ‘getting in the way’ when they are praying the Mass, the readings are those for next week when they will hear them again.
+On behalf of the thousands of people who gain great spiritual sustenance and sense of belonging by tuning in to Mass broadcast on Shine TV each Sunday and watching via YoutTube or Facebook the Diocese of Auckland would like to say thank you to all those who contribute to the preparation of Mass for broadcast.
+By being part of the ‘Mass Squad’, those who work towards ensuring Sunday Mass is available these communities agree to have cameras ‘getting in the way’ when they are praying the Mass, the readings are those for next week when they will hear them again.
 It is disruptive.
 We are mindful that getting Mass ready for broadcast is a interruption to the liturgical rhythm of their community and all are deeply grateful.

 We receive many expressions of gratitude for the ability of people to pray the familiar prayers and connect to the Church community in familiar ways.
 So again thank-you, thank-you to all that enable it to happen.